13 Insanely Smart Ways To Save for Retirement

 Years from now, you'll want to quit working and spend your time doing the things you love.
 To do so, you're going to need money.

-You might have heard that it only takes a little bit of money each month to start building a viable retirement fund.
-That's true.
+You might have heard that it only takes a little bit of money each month to start building a viable retirement fund—and that's true.

-You might have also heard that there are tax benefits to paying yourself first.
-You'd be right.
+You might have also heard that there are tax benefits to paying yourself first—and you'd be right.

-Maybe you've heard stories about ordinary people making the right investment choices so that they are millionaires by the time they reach retirement age.
-Correct again.
+Maybe you've heard stories about ordinary people making the right investment choices so that they are millionaires by the time they reach retirement age—you're correct again.

 Could any or all of this also be true for you, too?
 It sure can—but only if you take action and save for retirement starting today.